santorsola-teaching/class-lab-adv-omics/L04_resequencing_sarek_gcp/sarek_run_instructions.md

 ## Prepare your config file

-See [here](https://github.com/santorsola-teaching/class-lab-adv-omics/blob/main/L04_resequencing_sarek_gcp/sarek_run/sarek_nextflow.config) for instructions related to the nextflow config file to run sarek.
+For detailed instructions on the Nextflow config file to run Sarek, see [here](https://github.com/santorsola-teaching/class-lab-adv-omics/blob/main/L04_resequencing_sarek_gcp/sarek_run/sarek_nextflow.config).

-Required information:
+Required Information:

-- your projectID = mbg-bioinf-student-<surname>
+- google.project = 'YOUR-PROJECT-NAME'

+Make sure to replace 'YOUR-PROJECT-NAME' with the appropriate project name for your setup.

 _When using vim to edit files on terminal, Make sure to click "i" for INSERT mode, before to paste the code_